Knowledge · German medtech

 The German medtech operator typically holds a CE-marked device under MDR, ISO 13485 quality-management certification, multi-year European hospital references, and a notified-body relationship (TÜV Süd, TÜV Rheinland, BSI, DEKRA, MDC).
 Names that fit the archetype: Siemens Healthineers (electromedical lines), Brainlab, Karl Storz, Richard Wolf, Aesculap under B. Braun, Biotronik, Otto Bock, Carl Zeiss Meditec, Drägerwerk.
 Many also have a smaller-cap cohort of family-controlled medtech specialists across Bavaria, Baden-Württemberg, and NRW.

 The US bridge is incomplete for most of the cohort.
 The FDA pathway is selected, partially executed, or pending.
 US clinical evidence is partial.
 US KOL relationships exist transactionally rather than as architecture.
 US payer and reimbursement positioning is under-resourced.
-US IDN procurement readers are unfamiliar with the device.
+US IDN procurement buyers are unfamiliar with the device.
 Per GTAI tracking, German medtech exports to North America in 2025-2026 remain at multi-year highs, while US clinical-evidence presence remains below where the export volume would suggest.

 !